Skew-Symmetric Elements of Rational Group Algebras: Background

-\begin{example}[\textbf{Linear Forms}] In definition \ref{involution trace}, if $E=Z$ and $T=F$, every nonzero linear map $l:Z\rightarrow F$ which commutes with $\theta$ is an involution trace.
-The first two conditions follow directly from the definition.
-For the third condition, if $x\in Z$ is such that $s(\theta(x)y)=0$ for all $y\in Z$, then $x=0$ since $s\not\equiv0$ and $Z=\{\theta(x)y|y\in Z\}$ if $x\neq0.$ Nonzero linear forms $Z\rightarrow F$ always exist if the extension $Z/F$ is separable.
-For example, $Trd_L$ which will be an involution trace (that is, nonzero linear form) for the trivial involution if and only if $Z/F$ is a separable field extension $($\cite{K}, Chapter $I$, $7.3.2)$. \end{example}
+\begin{ex}[\textbf{Linear Forms}] In definition \ref{involution trace}, if $E=Z$ and $T=F$, every nonzero linear map $l:Z\rightarrow F$ which commutes with $\theta$ is an involution trace.
+Nonzero linear forms $Z\rightarrow F$ always exist if the extension $Z/F$ is separable.
+For example, $Trd_{Z/F}$ will be an involution trace (that is, nonzero linear form) for the trivial involution if and only if $Z/F$ is a separable field extension $($\cite{K}, Chapter $I$, $7.3.2)$. \end{ex}

-\begin{remark} Using an involution trace $s:E\rightarrow T$, we may define a structure of hermitian module over $T$ on every hermitian module over $E$ as follows.
-Suppose that $M$ is a finitely generated right module over $E$.
-Since $T\subset E$, we may also consider $M$ as a right $T$-module, and $End_E(M)\subset End_T(M)$.
-Suppose now that $h:M\times M\rightarrow E$ is a hermitian or skew hermitian form with respect to $\theta$.
-We define by In view of the properties of $s$, the form $s_*(h)$ is clearly hermitian over $T$ (with respect to $\theta$) if $h$ is hermitian, and skew-hermitian if $h$ is skew-hermitian. \end{remark}